Banasura Sagar Dam: Spillway Dam

-Kuttiady Augmentation Spillway dam is a concrete dam with spillways for the Banasurasagar (kutyadi Augmentation) reservoir.
-The Spillway dam is part of the Kuttiyadi Augmentation Scheme which is located in Wayanad district.
-It aims at utilizing water of the Karamanthodu River, a tributary of Kabani River.
-The Scheme consists of a main dam known as Banasurasagar Dam an earth fill dam and a concrete gravity spillway dam and six saddle dams.
+Kuttiady Augmentation Spillway dam is a concrete dam with spillways for the Banasurasagar reservoir.
+The spillway dam is part of the Kuttiyadi Augmentation Scheme, which is located in Wayanad district.
+It aims at using water of the Karamanthodu River, a tributary of Kabani River.
+The Scheme consists of a main dam known as Banasurasagar Dam, an earth-fill dam, a concrete gravity spillway dam, and six saddle dams.